raisa-1-sect/movie-ticket-booking/README.md

 1. **Login Screen**:
    - Users can log in with hardcoded credentials:
      ```
-     Username: naval.ravikant
+     Username: gaston.toutant
      Password: 05111974
      ```
    - Displays an error message for invalid credentials.

 2. **Booking Screen**:
-   - Displays a list of movies fetched dynamically from the OMDB API.
+   - Displays a list of event fetched dynamically from the OMDB API.
-   - Includes a search bar to filter movies in real-time.
+   - Includes a search bar to filter event in real-time.
-   - Clicking on a movie card navigates to the ticket selection screen.
+   - Clicking on a event card navigates to the ticket selection screen.

 3. **Selection Screen**:
-   - Allows users to select ticket count, show time, and date for a movie.
+   - Allows users to select ticket count, show time, and date for a événements.
    - "Book Ticket" button saves the booking details and redirects to the activity screen.

 4. **Activity Screen**: